 Active voice brings writing to life.
 In active voice, the subject of the sentence does something.
 Active sentences are more direct than passive sentences and usually shorter.
 Want to improve your English writing skills?
 Write with active voice.

 According to William Safire’s fumblerules, “The passive voice should never be used.”
-That’s not strictly true, of course, but in passive voice, whoever actually does an action is essentially left out of the sentence or is tacked on somewhere introduced with the word “by.”
+That’s not strictly true, of course.
+But in passive voice, whoever does the action disappears from the sentence or appears after the word “by.”